tamarakaufler/jeroboam/README.md

 jeroboam
 ========

-miscellany of small web applications
+miscellany of small web applications and web non related projects

 Perl based
 ==========

 TokensCMS:
 ---------
-my first Mojolicious application/NoSQL database
+my first attempt at using Mojolicious application and NoSQL database

 Mojolicious framework, MongoDB

 Purpose:
-implemented to provide mock input through an RESTful API for a Photobox Universal Checkout project while the system for providing the API was being built
+provides mock input through an RESTful API for a work project while the system for providing the API was being built

 Provides:
 * script for populating Mongo database with tokens and their translations